-Fentanyl is a highly addictive synthetic opioid painkiller that is notoriously addictive and difficult to stop using once a person has started.
-The chemical imbalances in the brains of Fentanyl abusers make the withdrawal symptoms intense and potentially dangerous.
-In recent years, opioid addictions have become an epidemic, in large part due to their frequent use in hospitals and highly addictive nature.
+Fentanyl is a highly addictive synthetic opioid painkiller that is used to treat severe pain.
+Because it is an intense painkiller and is easy to become addicted to, a prescription is needed for it to be used in a medical setting.
+It is notoriously addictive and difficult to stop using once a person has started.
+Additionally, the chemical imbalances in the brains of Fentanyl abusers make the withdrawal symptoms intense and potentially dangerous, which is why detoxing from it should only be done under professional supervision.
+In recent years, opioid addictions have become an epidemic, in large part due to their frequent use in hospitals.

 Fentanyl is an incredibly powerful painkiller — around 75 times more powerful than morphine — that is frequently prescribed by doctors to patients who suffer from chronic pains and have developed a tolerance to other pain medications, cancer patients, and people who have sustained serious physical injuries.
 Because it so quickly and effectively blocks pain and releases large amounts of dopamine into the user’s body, giving the user an intense high, it is very appealing to a variety of people, including: